 I am Leverhulme Early Career Fellow at the Faculty of Medieval and Modern Languages and Junior Research Fellow at New College, both at Oxford.

-My first book entitled Habituation in German Modernism explores how writers imagined the ways in which we adapt to new and/or unfamiliar environments by bringing German literature and thought of the early twentieth century – a time of immense social and material change in Europe – into dialogue with current research in the cognitive sciences.
+My first book entitled Habituation in German Modernism explores how writers imagined the ways in which we adapt to new and/or unfamiliar environments by bringing German literature and thought of the early twentieth century – a time of massive urban migration and immense social and material change in Europe – into dialogue with current research in the cognitive sciences.
 A more personal reflection on the book can be found in this blogpost.

 My current research project Dancing Modernist Literature is funded by a Leverhulme Early Career Fellowship.
-This project explores 21st-century dance adaptations of modernist literature – from Kafka's The Metamorphosis to Woolf's Orlando – and what these adaptations tell us about the continuing relevance of these modernist texts, imagining anew their concerns around sexuality, disability, aging, and gender through the body.
+This project explores 21st-century dance adaptations of modernist literature – from Kafka’s The Metamorphosis to Woolf’s Orlando – and what these adaptations tell us about the continuing relevance of these modernist texts, imagining anew their concerns around sexuality, disability, aging, and gender through the body.
+A conversation about my work on The Metamorphosis can be found in this podcast (with Karen Leeder).

-I am series editor of Brill's Bodies & Abilities in Culture, Literature, and the Arts and co-curator of Kafka: Making of an Icon, a major exhibition at the Weston Library in Oxford and the Morgan Library in New York.
-I am also an associate researcher on the AHRC-funded Kafka's Transformative Communities Project.
+I am series editor of Brill’s Bodies & Abilities in Culture, Literature, and the Arts, a book series exploring human physical abilities and their imaginaries in culture, literature, and the arts; and I am co-curator of Kafka: Making of an Icon, a major exhibition at the Weston Library in Oxford and the Morgan Library in New York.

 meindert.peters@mod-langs.ox.ac.uk